Preventive Dentistry in Port Orchard, WA

 A sealant is a clear coating that is painted into the grooves on the chewing surfaces of a tooth and prevents decay from forming on that surface.
 It is usually done for children.
 It is put on molars and pre-molars that have never had a cavity, to protect the tooth from decay.

 Fluoride strengthens teeth and prevents tooth decay.
 Fluoride treatments are provided in dental offices, and dentists recommend using fluoride toothpastes, and mouth rinses at home.
-Flouride is even added to public drinking water.
+Fluoride is even added to public drinking water.
 Fluoride can even reverse tiny cavities that are starting to form.

 A nightguard is a custom-made acrylic mouthpiece that is worn to protect the teeth from grinding (bruxing) or clenching, mostly occurring during sleep.
 Many people clench and/or grind their teeth and may not even know it.
 Some people do this every night, and some only do this occasionally.
 Occasional grinding does not usually cause harm.
 When grinding occurs on a continual basis, the teeth can be badly damaged and cause other oral health complications.
 Chronic grinding can also affect your jaw, resulting in possible hearing loss, cause or worsen TMJ, and even change the appearance of your face.
 At our office we believe there’s no reason not to have beautiful teeth at the age of 80, but it must begin by preventing wear on teeth starting years sooner.